FAQ

 Q: Is financial assistance available?

 A: Yes.
 Please refer to our Financial Assistance page for details.
+Contact the Chapter Director for more details before registering.

 Q: How long is the season?

 A: Practices start in November.
 Games start in December.
 Regular season games are scheduled into February.
-Post-season games can last from February into the first part of April depending on how the team does.
+Post-season games can last from February into the first part of April depending on how the team performs.

 Registration Topics